adrianclo/phenotyper/README.md

 functions to extract and analyze phenotyper data

 ## procedure to prepare data files ready for processing
-- export .txt data files from Ethovision software
+- export .txt data files from Ethovision software as {ANSI} encoded

-- each .txt data file is originally encoded with {unicode}

-  open each .txt file and overwrite with {UTF-8} encoding
+- In case you have exported each .txt data file as {unicode}, open each .txt file and overwrite with {UTF-8} encoding

-  added advantage is that each .txt file now takes up half of memory size (from approx 1GB to 500MB)

 - optionally: to further compress the memory load, put all .txt data files in a zipped folder